Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README.md

 ### Option 3: Restrict access to a single organization (single-tenant)

-You can restrict sign-in access for your application to only user accounts that are in a single Azure AD tenant - including *guest accounts* of that tenant.
+You can restrict sign-in access for your application to only user accounts that are in a single Microsoft Entra tenant - including *guest accounts* of that tenant.
 This scenario is a common for *line-of-business applications*:

 1. Open **appsettings.json** and replace the line containing the `TenantId` value with the domain of your tenant, for example, *contoso.onmicrosoft.com* or the guid for the Tenant ID: